NiushaH/Ruby-CLI-Project-v-000/team_gift/NOTES.md

   APP FOR STREAMLINING PROJECT TO COMPLETION
 ==============================================
 1. Choose sport you play
+     - a sport has positions played by a team
 2. Select the team you're on
+     - a team has a team name
+     - a team has a roster of names
+        * a team has a coach and a captain
+        * a team has players with many positions
 3. Select the person you are on the team

     # In version 2.0, I would like steps 1-3 to be accomplished via a unique